Excel Conditional Formatting Formula with IF

 Conditional Formatting Formula with IF in Excel

 This will return “Profit” if cell D5 is greater than C5.
-Otherwise, this will return “Loss”.
+Otherwise, it will return “Loss”.

-• Now select the required cells and go to the Home tab.
+• Select the E column and go to the Home tab.
 From the Conditional Formatting drop-down, select New Rule.

 Conditional Formatting Formula with IF in Excel